-Prerequisite: B or better in Algebra II in Depth; B+ or better in Algebra II/Stats and Teacher Recommendation; B or better in College Algebra and teacher recommendation.
+Prerequisite: B or better in Algebra II in Depth; and Teacher Recommendation; B or better in College Algebra and teacher recommendation.
 Duration: Full Year.
 Credit: 1.0 Math.

 #246 Algebra Extended:

 This course is intended to extend students' knowledge and skills in Algebra I as well as to introduce them to the foundations of Algebra II.
 In this class students will review and deepen their knowledge in the areas of linear equations and inequalities, exponential and quadratic functions, systems of equations, and analyzing functions.
 This course will regularly employ differentiated instruction and will meet students where they are in order to grow their math ability and confidence.